-Due to the desirability of establishing uniform designation criteria and a co-ordinated approach to the design and implementation of CSZs within the Region, and co-ordinating limited enforcement resources, a CSZ Task Force has been established.
-Invitations were extended to all the area municipalities to participate, and the Task Force has representation from the Region, the Cities of Ottawa, Nepean, Kanata, Cumberland, and Gloucester, the Township of Osgoode and the Ottawa-Carleton Regional Police Service.
+Due to the desirability of establishing uniform designation criteria and a co-ordinated approach to the design and implementation of CSZs within the various municipalities in the Region and on Regional roads, and co-ordinating limited enforcement resources, a CSZ Task Force has been established.
+City of Ottawa staff organized the first Community Safety Zone Meeting in the Region, with Police, Regional and School Board staff in attendance.
+Based on a process developed by the City and results of this inaugural meeting, invitations were extended to all the area municipalities to participate, and the Task Force has representation from the Region, the Cities of Ottawa, Nepean, Kanata, Cumberland and Gloucester, the Township of Osgoode, and the Ottawa-Carleton Regional Police Service.
 Also represented are the Ottawa-Carleton District School Board and the Ottawa-Carleton Catholic School Board.